Efficient Path Generation with Curvature Guarantees by Mollification: Key properties of the generated path

-for which previous results applying to each $\phi_i$.
-Nevertheless, there are situations in which the path arises from a parametric curve with compact domain, say $f : [a,b] \to \R^n$ where $-\infty < a < b < \infty$, and it is preferable to work with $f$ as a whole rather than component by component.
-Since we lose some order-like properties in $\R^n$ relative to $\R$, we cannot directly extend convexity-like properties\footnote{We refer to pure convexity properties.}.
-Nonetheless, we still want to characterize (in advance) how mollification affects the complete function $f$.
+So far, we have worked with real-valued functions because we represent desired paths or trajectories as parametric functions, i.e., functions $f : \R \to \R^n$.
+Nonetheless, we still want to characterize (in advance) how mollification affects the complete function $f$, that is, treat it as a whole.
 We now address the following question: given the original trajectory, does there exist a subset $U$ of $\R^n$ such that the mollified trajectory is contained in $U$ for any value of its parameter?
-The answer is affirmative, with $U$ being the convex hull of $f([a,b])$. \begin{definition} Let $A \subset \R^n$ be a set.
+The answer is affirmative, with $U$ being the convex hull of $f(\R)$. \begin{definition} Let $A \subset \R^n$ be a set.
 Its convex hull, denoted as $\co(A)$ is defined as the smallest convex set that contains $A$, that is, $A \subset \co(A)$. $\square$ \end{definition}

 We first present a result when $\dom f = \R$. \begin{theorem} Let $f : \R \to \R^n$ be a measurable function and $\varphi$ be a nonnegative mollifier.
 Define for $t \in \R$ and $\ep > 0$

 Then, given $\ep > 0$, we have that